Scientific name: Lynx rufus

 As solitary and far-ranging mammals, interactions between humans and bobcats are rare.
 Yet for years, bobcats were considered endangered in Indiana.
-As there are no known predators of the great cat, it is safe to say that man was the bobcat's largest threat.
+As there are no known predators of the great cat, it is safe to say that humans are the bobcat's largest threat.
 Land development, over-hunting and trapping bobcats for their fur are just a few reasons our state was once in danger of losing our biggest cat.

 Bobcats were once found in abundance prior to the settlement of our great state.
 According to Marion T. Jackson's The Natural Heritage of Indiana, bobcats have roamed our lands for more than 125,000 years.
-However, man soon became the bobcat's worst enemy.
+However, humans soon became the bobcat's worst enemy.
 The habitats bobcats needed to survive were lost due to forest clearing for land development and agricultural use.
 More were lost as traders eagerly trapped bobcats for their valuable fur.
 Farmers who feared for their livestock also hunted them regularly.
-Unbeknown to the early settlers, bobcats are, in fact, a beneficial predator as they prey on rats and other small rodents.
+Unbeknownst to the early settlers, bobcats are, in fact, a beneficial predator as they prey on rats and other small rodents.
 By the time the Endangered Species Act passed, the bobcat population had declined so considerably that it was included in Indiana's original endangered species list.